weymann/OH3-MyBMW-Drops/README.md

 In case of any issues with this binding help to resolve it!
 Please perform the following steps:

-* Can you [log into MyBMW App](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) with your credentials?
+* Can you log into MyBMW App with your credentials?
 * Is the vehicle listed in your account?
 * Is the [MyBMW Brige](#bridge) status _Online_?

-If these pre-conditions are fulfilled proceed with the fingerprint generation.
+If these preconditions are fulfilled proceed with the fingerprint generation.

 #### Generate Debug Fingerprint